yajatdeshpande1513/Tech-Careers/README.md

 - **Personalized Career Recommendations:**
   Suggests tech career paths based on user input and ML analysis.

-- **Skill Gap Analysis:**
-  Identifies areas for improvement and suggests relevant learning resources.

-- **Industry Trends:**
+- **SoftSKills**
-  Integrates current job market data to align recommendations with in-demand skills.
+  Provide your response to the given scenario, and the system will display your top soft skill along with ratings for other relevant skills.

 - **User-Friendly Interface:**
   Simple and intuitive UI for entering data and viewing results.